How to Pack Light & Look Elegant on a Greek Island Cruise (Affordable & Mid-Size Approved)

 I opted to wear this swimsuit while on a morning tour of Crete, as we had a beach club excursion that afternoon.
 I paired it with a scarf I’ve worn on multiple trips to Europe, only this time it worked great as a sarong.

 This skirt was surprisingly lightweight and cool, and I loved how it blew in the breeze on the islands.
+There will be wind so work it.
 I chose it over a dress for more versatility, as I paired it with a white top later in the trip.
 I loved it so much that I ordered one in royal blue, too.
 I paired it with tops from one of my favorite brands, OGL.
 Their fabrics are sustainable, and I love the elegance of their merchandise.

 Pro tip – I always wear lightweight shorts under skirts in the summer to prevent chub rub and an unintended show when the breeze hits.

-Shoes: I am of the age where I refuse to wear shoes I cannot walk in, and these sandals were great.
+Shoes: I am of the age where I refuse to wear shoes I cannot walk in, and these Sketcher Go Walk sandals were great.
 Even walking 10+ miles a day across cobblestone and marble, I had no blisters, no rubbing, and the support was comfortable all day.

 Here’s the red skirt paired with the white OGL top.
 Add some costume jewelry and the hat I bought in Greece that became my entire personality, and voila, an entirely different outfit!